 5. Problem Solving

-Problem-solving is another crucial critical-thinking skill that involves analyzing a problem, generating a solution, and implementing followed by assessing that plan.
+Problem solving is another crucial critical thinking skill that involves analyzing a problem, generating and implementing a solution, and assessing the success of the plan.
 After all, employers don’t simply want employees who can think about information critically.
 They also need to be able to come up with practical solutions.

 - Attention to detail